31 Best Places to Visit in Malaysia In 2023

 Borneo’s best island is a coral atoll surrounded by some of the world’s most diverse and colorful reefs and marine life.

-The island is home to white sand beaches and gorgeous green palm trees, and you can view a wide variety of large and small aquatic species.
+The island is home to white sand beaches and gorgeous green palm trees, and you can view various large and small aquatic species.

-Due to its isolation and remoteness, it is not the most accessible island to reach, but it is worth every extra effort needed to travel to Sipadan.
+Due to its isolation and remoteness, it is not the most accessible island, but it is worth every extra effort needed to travel to Sipadan.

 27 Kinabatangan River, Sabah